 We shouldn’t.
 That’s for sure.
 There are plenty of times things aren’t fine.
 By the time you realize that all is not well, chances are you’ve already had a catastrophe.

 Scared yet?
 You should be.
-Not having fast and frequent feedback, proper measurement of system metrics/telemetry, or crucial business information is like expecting your car to move without any indication that your ignition system is functional.
+Not having fast and frequent DevOps feedback loops, proper measurement of system metrics/telemetry, or crucial business information is like expecting your car to move without any indication that your ignition system is functional.
 Or, for that matter, like that microwave that doesn’t have lights or noise, even after you hit start.

 That’s sheer madness, right?!
 Right.
 It’s a no-brainer.
 Thing is, it’s not for many organizations.